j-derks/Library-Prediction/README.md

 Peptides are made identifiable in LC-MS/MS due to their predictable characteristics (e.g. retention time, ion-mobility, MS1 precursor m/z, and MS2 fragment m/z's).
 While these characteristics are largely predictable with high accuracy for label-free peptides due to overwhelming experimental and analytical work spanning decades, there is need for a stream-lined workflow to predict these characteristics for labeled peptides (e.g. mTRAQ or TMT) to improve identifications.

-Here, experical ion-mobility (IM) and MS2-spectral data from mTRAQ-labeled peptides were used to build a deep learning model to predict these characteristics, with the goal of increasing the number of identifications, and thus proteomic coverage.
+Here, emperical ion-mobility (IM) and MS2-spectral data from mTRAQ-labeled peptides were used to build deep learning models to predict these characteristics; the goal was to increase the number of identifications, and thus proteomic coverage.

-1.
+Results:

+**Ion-mobility predictions**: ~2% increase in precursor identifications and ~5% increase in protein identifications.

+**MS2-fragment-spectra**: ~5% fewer precursor & protein identifications than DIA-NN's base-line predictions, which has already been optimized for mTRAQ by other means during work related to plexDIA (https://www.nature.com/articles/s41587-022-01389-w).
+Note: this current implementation works well, albeit not as well as DIA-NN's mTRAQ fragment spectra prediction.
+However, the benefit of this work-flow is that it will extend easily to other novel labels (not just mTRAQ), whereas DIA-NN cannot.